needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsAsyncOperationHandle.md

 The `AsyncOperationHandle.Task` property is not available on `WebGL` as multi-threaded operations are not supported on that platform.

 Note that Loading scenes with [`SceneManager.LoadSceneAsync`](https://docs.unity3d.com/ScriptReference/SceneManagement.SceneManager.LoadSceneAsync.html) with `allowSceneActivation` set to false or using [`Addressables.LoadSceneAsync`](../api/UnityEngine.AddressableAssets.Addressables.html#UnityEngine_AddressableAssets_Addressables_LoadSceneAsync_System_Object_LoadSceneMode_System_Boolean_System_Int32_) and setting false for the `activateOnLoad` parameter can lead to subsequent async operations being blocked and unable to complete.
 See the [`allowSceneActivation` documentation](https://docs.unity3d.com/ScriptReference/AsyncOperation-allowSceneActivation.html).

+##### Loading Addressable Scenes
+When loading an Addressable Scene, all the dependencies for your GameObjects in the scene are accessed through AssetBundles loaded during the Scene load operation.
+Assuming no other objects reference the associated AssetBundles, when the Scene is unloaded, all the AssetBundles, both for the Scene and any that were needed for dependencies, are unloaded.

+Note: If you mark a GameObject in an Addressable loaded scene as `DontDestroyOnLoad` or move it to another loaded Scene and then unload your original Scene, all dependencies for your GameObject are still unloaded.

+If you find yourself in that scenario there are a couple options at your disposal.
+- Make the GameObject you want to be `DontDestroyOnLoad` a single Addressable prefab.
+Instantiate the prefab when you need it and then mark it as `DontDestroyOnLoad`.
+- Before unloading the Scene that contained the GameObject you mark as `DontDestroyOnLoad`, call `AsyncOperationHandle.Acquire()` on the Scene load handle.
+This increases the reference count on the Scene, and keeps it and its dependencies loaded until `Release` is called on the acquired handle.